ishanExtreme/Truth_Dare/README.md

 > 3. API'S: I have used **Twilio Programmable Video** and **DataTrack API**.
 Twilio Prorammable video is based on WebRTC and offers three type of rooms(actually four 🙄) "go", "peer-to-peer", "group".
 Among them "go" rooms are free and allow 2 participants at max to connect to a room.
 Get more information about twilio programmable video [here](https://www.twilio.com/docs/video/tutorials/basic-concepts).
 > 4. Cloud Service: MongoDB Atlas for databse and heroku for hosting

+### 🚀 Running Locally
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In the project directory, run the following commands:

+    npm i
+To install all the necessary requirements.

+    npm start
+To start the application.

 ### 🤝 Contributing
 > Contributions, issues and features requests are welcome!